raphael-group/hotnet2/README.md

   JSON format to faciliate further automated processing

 The `runHotNet2.py` script can also be used to create a web visualization of the output subnetworks.
-To do so, include the `--edge_file` parameter, and, optionally, other visauzliation-related parameters:
+To do so, include the `--edge_file` parameter, and, optionally, other visualization-related parameters:

         =============================================================================================================
         | PARAMETER NAME          | DEFAULT   | DESCRIPTION                                                         |